AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note: **Like the other schema created, you can also use the **Copy JSON** button to retrieve the JSON structure for this new schema if needed.
+    >[!NOTE] Like the other schema created, you can also use the **Copy JSON** button to retrieve the JSON structure for this new schema if needed.

 9. Click on **Schemas** in the left pane to return to the schema homepage and you should now see that you have 2 schemas (the **Browse** tab may already be selected.
 If not, click on it):
 ![alt_text](assets/image028.png)